 - disclosure is necessary to protect your vital interests (for example if you are unwell at our premises, we may need to seek medical assistance)

 - it is to a third party for the purposes of providing administrative or processing services on our behalf.
 If such disclosure is required we will take steps to ensure that the third party protects the personal information in the same way that we do and notify you of any changes to this privacy notice

 - to any prospective purchaser of our business assets or organisation

-We do not routinely transfer your personal data outside of the European Economic Area (“EEA”) and we use all reasonable endeavours to select suppliers who provider assurances that personal data is stored and processed within the EEA.
-With any international cloud technology providers however (such as Microsoft and Salesforce) there is small possibility that personal data that is stored within the EEA is accessed outside of the EEA for technical support or account assistance.
-We therefore ensure that where we use technology providers or similar suppliers who potentially access personal data from outside of the EEA we ensure that we put in place adequate measures to ensure the protection of such personal data (such as using the EU’s model clauses or the US Privacy Shield framework).
+We do not routinely transfer your personal data outside of the European Economic Area (“EEA”) and we use all reasonable endeavours to select suppliers who provide assurances that personal data is stored and processed within the EEA.
+With any international cloud technology providers however (such as Microsoft and Salesforce) there is a small possibility that personal data that is stored within the EEA is accessed outside of the EEA for technical support or account assistance.
+We therefore ensure that where we use technology providers or similar suppliers who potentially access personal data from outside of the EEA we ensure that we put in place adequate measures to ensure the protection of such personal data (such as standard contractual clauses).

 We know that you provide your personal information in good faith and expect it to be looked after.
 This is why we take the security of your personal information seriously.
 This means that we have taken steps internally in order to ensure that our systems adequately protect your personal information.
 Inchcape UK is also Cyber Essentials accredited.

-You have a number of rights in respect of your personal information which we have explained in a bit more detail below: If you would like more information about any of your rights, please contact us on the details set outset out in section 2 above.
+You have a number of rights in respect of your personal information which we have explained in a bit more detail below: If you would like more information about any of your rights, please contact us using the details set out in section 2 above.